WildDogTeam/wilddog-snippets/README.md

 # wilddog-snippets
 ================

-Sublime text 2 & 3 snippets for firebase javascript API
+Sublime text 2 & 3 snippets for wilddog javascript API

 Install "wilddog-snippets" with Sublime Package Control, or download from here and unzip into Packages/wilddog-snippets.